-The second Chenango (CVE-28) was launched 1 April 1939 as Esso New Orleans by Sun Shipbuilding and Dry Dock Co., Chester, Pa.; sponsored by Mrs. Rathbone; acquired by the Navy 31 May 1941; and commissioned 20 June 1941 as AO-31, Commander W. H. Mays in command.
+The second Chenango (CVE-28) was laid down on 10 July 1938, as Esso New Orleans by Sun Shipbuilding and Dry Dock Co., Chester, Pa.; launched on 1 April 1939; sponsored by Mrs. Rathbone; acquired by the Navy on 31 May 1941; and commissioned on 20 June 1941 as AO-31, Cmdr.
+William H. Mays in command.

 From 10 to 29 September 1944 Chenango joined in the neutralization of enemy airfields in the Halmaheras in support of the invasion of Morotai, stepping-stone to the Philippines.
-After preparations at Manus, Chenango cleared 12 October to conduct softening up strikes on Leyte in preparation for the invasion landings 20 October.
+After preparations at Manus, Chenango cleared Seeadler on 12 October to conduct softening up strikes on Leyte in preparation for the invasion landings on 20 October.
 Chenango and her sister ship Sangamon (CVE-26) were attacked by three Japanese planes on the afternoon of D-day and splashed them all, capturing one of the pilots.
-Sailing to Morotai to load new aircraft, Chenango was not in action wooers during the Battle for Leyte Gulf, but returned 28 October to provide replacement aircraft to her victorious sister escort carriers, who had held the Japanese fleet off from Leyte.
-Next day she sailed for overhaul at Seattle until 9 February 1945.
+Sailing to Morotai to load new aircraft, Chenango was not in action during the Battle for Leyte Gulf, but returned on 28 October to provide replacement aircraft to her victorious sister escort carriers, who had held the Japanese fleet off from Leyte.
+Next day she sailed for overhaul at Seattle, Wash., until 9 February 1945.

-Arriving at Tulagi in the Solomons 4 March 1945, Chenango conducted training, then sortied from Ulithi 27 March for the invasion of Okinawa.
-She gave air cover in the feint landings on the southern tip of the island, then was assigned to neutralize the kamikaze bases in Sakashima Gunto.
+Arriving at Tulagi in the Solomons 4 March 1945, Chenango conducted training, then sortied from Ulithi in the Carolines on 27 March for Operation Iceberg—the invasion of Okinawa in the Ryūkyū Islands.
+She gave air cover in the feint landings on the southern tip of the island, then was assigned to neutralize the kamikaze suicide plane bases in Sakashima Gunto.
 On 9 April a crash-landing fighter started a raging fire among the strike-loaded aircraft on Chenango's deck.
 Skillful work by her crew saved the ship from serious damage and she remained in action off Okinawa until 11 June.
-After escorting a tanker convoy to San Pedro Bay, Chenango sailed 26 July to join the logistics force for the 3d Fleet, then engaged in the final offensive against the Japanese.
+After escorting a tanker convoy to San Pedro Bay in the Philippines, Chenango sailed on 26 July to join the logistics force for the Third Fleet, then engaged in the final offensive against the Japanese.

-Chenango was awarded the Navy Unit Commendation and received 11 battle stars for World War II service.
+Chenango was awarded the Navy Unit Commendation and received 11 battle stars for her World War II service.